arvindanisetti/linux/03-user-management/README.md

 useradd -s /bin/bash username
 ```

-How to check if a user is created or not
+check if a user is created or not
 ```bash
 vim /etc/passwd
 ```